SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Green tariffs are not straightforward.
 They push the energy market in the right direction, but energy that comes from the grid is currently supplied by a mixture of renewable and non-renewable sources, whoever your energy supplier is.
 Multi-year power purchase agreements supporting renewable investment should be used.
 The safest way for your institution to really control its carbon footprint would be to generate all its energy on-site from renewable sources.
 Short of this ideal, an institution can generate some of its energy on-site, and develop battery storage, to help reduce power draw from the grid (especially when demand is high).
 Institutions can also explore better scheduling of energy intensive activities.

+### Procurement Law

+At time of writing in late 2022, UK procurement law is [set to be reformed](https://bills.parliament.uk/bills/3159), and there are opportunities to pressure legislators to ensure it is fit-for-purpose.
+The [response](https://www.ukupc.ac.uk/pdf/UKUPC_Green_Paper_Response.pdf) to the government's Green Paper by the UK Universities Purchasing Consortia noted that universities incorporate social value into tenders, but did not extensively thematise sustainability or decarbonisation.
+It is important that any new legislation give institutions the flexibility to prioritise sustainability in procurement decisions, and ideally that it requires procurement in alignment with climate commitments.

 ### Question the Cloud

 For many of its users, the Cloud is invisible infrastructure, barely noticeable except when it breaks.
 [The Green Grid](https://www.thegreengrid.org/) is an industry consortium focused on data centre energy efficiency and sustainability, and a gateway to a variety of research and resources.
 Thoughtworks’s [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/docs/overview) is a promising-looking open source project for estimating the carbon footprint of data centre usage.